han-yaeger/yaeger/docs/entities.md

 The sprite, shape and text-entity are basic entities.
 The composite entity is of a different type.
 It should be used whenever the entity should actually consist of several smaller entities.

+# Applying physics

+Yaeger supports a basic form of physics for entities, through the `Newtonian` interface.
+Since this form of physics is based on motion, the interface makes only sense when applied to a dynamic entity.